FranckGandiaga/Dispersal-Distance-Model/README.md

 The version presented here was built for our specific project.
 A more generalized version is currently being developed.

 For more information you can access our publication:
-Gandiaga, F. and James, P. M. A., 2023.
-Quantifying long-distance dispersal of an outbreaking insect species using trap capture data and phenology.
-Forest Ecology and Management, In Press
+Gandiaga, Franck, and Patrick MA James.
+"Quantifying long-distance dispersal of an outbreaking insect species using trap capture data and phenology."
+Forest Ecology and Management 544 (2023): 121187.

 ## Software